Tri-Cities Education Association for Christian Homeschoolers

 High school classes that offer “credit” have stringent guidelines.
 Students are expected to follow teacher rules and consequences set by teachers will be upheld.
 If a student does not have the required text by the second class, the student will be removed from the class with no refund given.

 We function as a true "co-op" where all parents are on campus and involved in teaching or assisting in some way.
 Co-op does not offer a drop-off policy; parents are expected to be on campus whether they are involved in teaching or assisting or have a free hour.
 If a circumstance arises in which a parent must leave the co-op campus, during their free hour only, they may do so, but are required to sign out at the front desk and ensure front desk staff knows how to reach them should they be needed by their child or child’s instructor before their return.
-If the child attends co-op for four hours, parents are required to help for three of the hours, if attending three hours, two hours should be spent assisting, etc. Leadership will make every effort to provide the parent their free hour, the free hour is not guaranteed.
+If the child attends co-op for four hours, parents are required to help for three of the hours.
+Leadership will make every effort to provide the parent their free hour, the free hour is not guaranteed.
 To function as a true co-op, leadership may request parent help at any time.

 Building Maintenance guidelines: